 Ian’s Expo 67 – An Audiovisual Collage takes the viewer on an impressionistic journey through the Montreal fair, and is constructed entirely from stills along with music and sounds from the Expo.

 To mark the 50th anniversary of Expo 70, Ian assembled an exhibition from his collection, which included two new collages, plus archive films featuring his specially composed electronic soundtracks.

 An unfunded hour long documentary on FC Judd and early British electronic music, made over 3 years and completed in 2011.
 The film tells the story of Fred Judd, and his role in making and disseminating tape sounds and musique concrete across Britain.
 It was re-edited and updated in 2014, and represents an important contribution to the understanding of early electronic music.
 Please contact Ian to arrange a screening.
 PracElextract

 Ian’s ongoing audio series exploring electronic music – a personal selection drawn from his records and CDs – looks at different themes and compositions in the era of analogue tape and early synthesizer technology.
 The programmes aim to act as an informative and enlightening overview of experimental electronic music as it developed in many different areas, from the pioneering early days, up to the late 1970s.

 The whole series can be listened to here: Tone Generation

-The Tone Generation EM chart – devised around 2005 and updated in 2020 – is a simplified and selective overview of notable electronic music developments around the world from 1900 to 1970.
+The Tone Generation EM chart is a companion to the series, devised around 2005 and updated in 2020.
+It presents a simplified and selective overview of notable electronic music developments around the world from 1900 to 1970.